 - Cool in pan on a wire rack at least 15 minutes.

-- Run a butter knife around perimeter of pan to loosen loaf, then tap pan gently on its side until loaf releases.
+- Run a butter knife around the perimeter of the pan to loosen loaf, then tap pan gently on its side until loaf releases.
 Transfer to a cutting board or plate and let cool completely before slicing.